-Our Board of Directors is requesting that our stockholders approve the adoption of our 2018 Stock Option and Incentive Plan (the "Plan"), which was approved by the Board of Directors on April 4, 2018 effective upon stockholder approval at the Annual Meeting.
-If this proposal is approved:
+Our Board of Directors is requesting that our stockholders approve an amendment to our 2018 Plan, which amendment was approved by the Board of Directors on February 10, 2023.
+If this proposal is approved, the number of shares authorized for issuance of awards under the 2018 Plan will be increased by an additional 500,000 shares.